-- The PRODFLOW matrix is intended to calculate the demand for output from a subsidiary step, and this approach backs into the coefficients, forcing the model to generate a pre-determined demand. - Since DRI may be used in both EAFs and BFs, there should be a non-zero coefficients for DRI in the BF-BOF column of the A matrix. - To accommodate these concerns, it was decided to constrain DRI inputs to EAF to a user-specified ceiling, and to specify a minimum floor for DRI inputs to BF's. - After calculating the tonnage of DRI devoted to each subsequent process, the figures are converted to represent the fraction of BF or EAF output.
-These converted figures are the PRODFLOW factors that populate the I/O matrix. - A detailed description of how DRI is allocated between BF and EAF is provided below, in the discussion of the model's material flows.
+- The PRODFLOW matrix is intended to calculate the demand for output from a subsidiary step, and this approach backs into the coefficients, forcing the submodule to generate a predetermined demand. - Because DRI may be used in both EAFs and BFs, DRI should have a non-zero coefficient in the BF-BOF column of the A matrix. - To accommodate these concerns, we constrain DRI inputs to EAF to a user-specified ceiling and to specify a minimum floor for DRI inputs to BFs. - After calculating the tonnage of DRI devoted to each subsequent process, the figures are converted to represent the fraction of BF or EAF output.
+These converted figures are the PRODFLOW factors that populate the I/O matrix. - A detailed description of how DRI is allocated between BF and EAF is provided below, in the discussion of the submodule's material flows.